superhighfives/i-will-never-let-you-go-archive/README.md

 Then fire up the development server with `npm run dev` and check it out on [http://localhost:8888/](http://localhost:8888/)

-## Build

-Output to `/dist` with `npm run build`.

 ## Imgur support

-You'll need to add your own Imgur credentials.
+You'll need to add your own Imgur credentials, which you can add to `/credentials-imgur.js`.
 You can get the id and secret from the [Imgur API](https://api.imgur.com/) by [registering an application](https://api.imgur.com/oauth2/addclient).

-The album ID and hash is returned when you create it, which you can do using `gulp imgur:create` after you've added your ID and secret from the Imgur API.
+The album ID and hash is returned when created, and you can do so by running `gulp imgur:create`.
+You'll need to have added your ID and secret to `/credentials-imgur.js` from the Imgur API first though.

 ```
 module.exports = {